-I wanted to ask, “Who is this person who is ‘able to work, but refuses to work’?”
+I wanted to ask, “Who is this person who is ‘able to work, but refuses to’?”
 Even if this described EVERY person on government assistance, the number of tax dollars going to these deadbeats would make up a small portion of the tax dollars collected.
 The reality is that most of the people on assistance are very willing to work and do.

 If you live in North America, you’ve won some sort of a lottery.
 You live in an affluent society where the infrastructure fosters wealth and where opportunities for work and education abound.
 You enjoy the highest standard of living of any time or any place in history.
 Even if you are in the lower-middle class, you take for granted luxuries not even dreamed of by the richest rulers of the greatest empires in history.

 All the stuff you have is not because you worked so hard for it.
 Although I don’t doubt you worked hard; you have what you have because you were lucky enough to be born here.